gunselisevinc/ECommerce-Company-Desktop-Application/README.md

 The application should list the brand and models of the products retrieved along with the special labels added by the application.
 The application should also allow to generate a comparison for up to 3 products.
 The comparison is done in two different views where one view compares the brand, model, screen size, screen resolution, processor, memory, storage capacity, price and extra features for computers, and the brand, model, screen size, internal memory, price and extra features for phones, whereas another view compares their average ratings and show the most recent 3 comments for each product.

+## Project Steps

+### Database Design
+Relational database for the web service  is designed using entity-relationship diagram (ERD).

+### Project Initialization
+Spring project is generated using Spring Initializer with the following dependencies:
+* Spring Web
+* Lombok
+* Spring Data JPA
+* MYSQL Driver

+### Database Creation
+Entities are defined as JPA based on the database design.
+Entities in JPA are used to represent data that can be persisted to the database.

+### WebService Development
+Get and Set methods are implemented to the webservice and Postman is used for testing these methods.

+### Desktop Application Development with GUI
+Desktop application is developed by using Java FX.
+This application sends a request to the web service and retrieves a response in the JSON format.